James Langley Dalton: Victoria Cross

-Death and legacy
+Death

-Dalton died in Port Elizabeth, South Africa.
+Dalton died in Port Elizabeth, South Africa on 7 January 1887.
 He is buried in the Russell Road Roman Catholic Cemetery with a memorial, Plot E. The precise location of his grave is 33° 57' 37" S 25° 36' 53" E.

+Legacy

-The barracks in Haverfordwest, Pembrokeshire, is named "The Dalton VC Centre" after him.
+The barracks in Haverfordwest, Pembrokeshire, is named "The Dalton VC Centre" after Dalton.
 Dalton Barracks, Abingdon, previously RAF Abingdon, also bears his name.
+A training troop of the Junior Leaders Regiment, Royal Corps of Transport was named Dalton VC Troop in the 1970s to 90s.

-His Victoria Cross is displayed at the Royal Logistic Corps Museum in Worthy Down, Winchester.
+Dalton's Victoria Cross is displayed at the Royal Logistic Corps Museum in Worthy Down, Winchester.

+Dalton has been portrayed by Dennis Folbigge in the 1964 film Zulu and by Geoffrey Dickinson in a 1994 documentary on the battle of Rorke's Drift.